Fusekla/bash-utilities/README.md

 # Bash Utilities

-A collection of small Bash scripts created as part of my **2025 yearly roadmap** to refresh core shell skills and build a personal toolkit.
+A collection of small Bash scripts created to refresh core shell skills and build a personal toolkit.
 Each script is written with portability and reusability in mind, and grouped in a clean folder structure for long-term maintainability.

 ## 📂 Repository Layout